-The objectives of the concentration in Apparel, Merchandising and Design are to:
+• Utilizing critical and reflective decision-making skills to converse, instruct and challenge a culturally diverse society The objectives of the concentration in Apparel, Merchandising and Design are to:

-- Develop professional competencies in students which enable them to enter graduate and professional schools and professional careers related to the broad spectrum of apparel design, textiles and merchandising, - Provide support instruction for minors in other disciplines who desire to pursue careers related to clothing, and merchandising, - Provide resource services to individuals in the urban and rural community, including parents, teachers, department store personnel and textile employees.
+- Develop professional competencies in students which enable them to enter graduate and professional schools and professional careers related to the broad spectrum of apparel design, textiles and merchandising, - Provide instruction for minors in other disciplines who aspire to pursue careers related to clothing design, and merchandising, - Provide resource services to diverse individuals in the urban and rural community, including parents, teachers, retail and other related industries. - Equip students with knowledge, skills and resources that incorporates sustainability practices related to their career option(s).